netdata/netdata/packaging/installer/methods/kickstart.md

 - `--claim-url`
   Specify a URL to use when connecting to the cloud.
 Defaults to `https://app.netdata.cloud`.
 Use this option to change the Netdata Cloud URL to point to your Netdata Cloud installation.
 - `--claim-rooms`
-  Specify a comma-separated list of tokens for each War Room this node should appear in.
+  Specify a comma-separated list of tokens for each Room this node should appear in.
 - `--claim-proxy`
   Specify a proxy to use when connecting to the cloud in the form of `http://[user:pass@]host:ip` for an HTTP(S) proxy.
 See [connecting through a proxy](/src/claim/README.md#connect-through-a-proxy) for details.
 - `--claim-only`